keptn/keptn/mongodb-datastore/README.md

 # mongodb Datastore

 The mongodb-datastore provides means to store and read data from a mongodb deployed in your keptn cluster.
-In the current implementation the service provides two endpoints
+In the current implementation the service provides two endpoints:
 - /events
 - /logs

 The endpoints are implemented in a REST-api manner.
 More information can be found by generating taking a look at the [generated swagger docs](#view-swagger-docs).

 ## Local Development